Current initiatives include:-

 Haltwhistle Renewable Energy Working Group

 This group has been formed as a result of the Heat from Mineworkings project.
 The purpose of the group is to help progress renewable energy projects and low carbon initiatives in the common interest of residents of Haltwhistle and its surrounding parishes.
 Initially the group focused on taking forward the findings of the RCEF feasibility study (see below).
 We were awarded RCEF Stage 2 funding to further the feasibility work with resepct to putting PV on the Berry factory roof, Hillside, the Young & Sweet youth centre and the Swimming & Leisure Centre.
-Unfortnately Berry had to pull out of the study and Haltwhistle Partnership properties were included instead.
+Unfortunately Berry had to pull out of the study and Haltwhistle Partnership properties were included instead.
 The project reported in March 2023 and is available on request from our administrator.

 The group continue to explore possible opportunities for generating community energy along with funding opportunities.